hjadmz/adaptive-prompt-optimizer/README.md

 - Study the methodology and reasoning architecture
 - Build upon the protocol for derivative works

 The framework is intentionally static to ensure long-term stability and reliability.
-No pull requests or issues will be processed, as the protocol is fundamentally complete by design.

 ## License